Questions: [email protected]

 5 - Citations and References—Use the most current guidelines set forth by the American Psychological Association (APA 7.0).

-6- Article Length- Articles should generaly be no longer than 7,500 words, including references and tables.
-Additional word restrictions may apply to articles that are part of a forum and will be determined by the guest editor.
+6 - Article Length- Articles should generaly be no longer than 7,500 words, including references and tables.
+Additional word restrictions may apply to articles that are part of a special themed issue and will be determined by the guest editor.

 Citation and Reference Examples